rashdanml/twitch-recorder/README.md

 - Leave OAuthToken blank, it will automatically fetch a token on first run.
 - Create virtual environment, install dependencies from requirements.txt

+- As of recently, in order to properly bypass Twitch Ads, the following method is required: [StreamLink Authentication](https://streamlink.github.io/latest/cli/plugins/twitch.html#authentication)

 ### Key dependencies
 - ffmpeg
 - streamlink